 In order to find out what is going on, in a specific location, it is best to contact the area coordinator or a local convivial leader to get more information about upcoming events, or visit their local Slow Food websites.

 Slow Food International is currently organising its presence during the six month Expo 2015 in Milan, its participation will include its own Slow Food area.
 Other international Slow Food events that are happening this year are Slow Fish in Genoa, Italy, (May 14-17) and Cheese in Bra, Italy, (September 18-21), as well as AsiO Gusto in South Korea and Indigenous Terra Madre in India.
-More information about the international events can be found here.
+More information about the international events can be found in the Slow Food Website.